How It WorksOperator playbook

 • Confidence scoring.
 Some updates are unambiguous ("ETA Wed AM" → confirmed delivery date Wednesday).
 Some are ambiguous ("might run a bit late" → vague delay).
 The system needs to score its own confidence and route low-confidence updates to a human review queue rather than silently applying them.

 • Multi-language support.
-SMB suppliers in Latin America reply in Spanish; in Quebec, in French; in parts of Asia, in Mandarin.
+Suppliers in Latin America may reply in Spanish; in Quebec, in French; in parts of Asia, in Mandarin.
 The extractor needs to work across languages.

 Layer 3: State application